 Green energy stocks and ETFs are growing in popularity because of an increased focus on global mandates calling for governments, corporations and individuals to reduce their carbon footprint.
 Green and clean energy is becoming big business, and new opportunities to invest in these trends are cropping by the thousands.

 Even with excellent growth prospects and tons of buzz surrounding these opportunities, make sure you remained principled in your approach to investing.
 No matter how many “media darling” stocks you are presented with, you’ll still need to do your research and vet your investments based on your personal financial goals.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What does it mean to invest in green energy stocks?

 Investing in green energy stocks means that you have an ownership interest in a company that focuses on a number of eco-friendly, sustainable technologies and efforts—especially as it pertains to energy.
 There are tens of thousands of products and services that fall under the umbrella of green energy.

 Investments in green energy can be stocks, ETFs, or bonds in companies whose business models revolve around green energy.
 In some cases, you may consider having an ownership stake directly in a business related to green energy.
 However, if you don’t have the funds to participate as a direct owner in this capital-intensive industry, investing in green energy securities is the next best thing.

 Here are a few examples of green energy products and services you might invest in: